 Many people use an RV for business purposes, like mobile pet-grooming or a traveling food truck.
 Be aware that a personal RV Insurance plan will not cover you for these types of ventures.
 But you can use an RV to make money.
 If in fact that is your end goal, then using an RV for business may be a great investment.
 It might even be cheaper than renting a more traditional physical space.
 This overhead will also likely be a write-off for your business.

 Can I Insure an RV for Business Purposes?

-The information in this article was obtained from various sources.
+The information in this article is obtained from various sources.
 This content is offered for educational purposes only and does not represent contractual agreements.
-Nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
+It should not replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
 The definitions, terms, and coverage in a given policy may be different than those suggested here.
-Such policy will be governed by the language contained therein.
-No warranty or appropriateness for a specific purpose is expressed or implied.
+Such policy will be governed by the language contained therein, and no warranty or appropriateness for a specific purpose is expressed or implied.